Paul Rieckhoff: Political activism

 In 2008, Rieckhoff and IAVA supported the passage of the "Post-9/11 (New) GI Bill".
 On February 7, 2007, he testified before the House Veterans Affairs Committee to advocate for passage of the bill.

 On February 13, 2014, IAVA led the creation, passage and signing into law of the Clay Hunt Suicide Prevention for America's Veterans (SAV) Act.
 The law was named after Marine CPL Clay Hunt, a sniper, IAVA member and personal friend of Rieckhoff and other IAVA leaders.
 Rieckhoff participated in a signing ceremony at the White House.

 Positions and critics

 On veterans issues

 Rieckhoff has spoken in favor of veterans, including in conversation with former VA Secretary Eric Shinseki.

 On the Iraq War

 Rieckhoff's book Chasing Ghosts is a criticism of the Iraq War and President George Bush.

 On "Don't Ask Don't Tell"

 He has been a vocal advocate for gay rights and the repeal of "Don't Ask Don't Tell", as well as reform of the military's sexual assault policies.

 On the film The Hurt Locker

-Although he has no experience with explosive ordnance disposal (EOD) or their operations, and very little experience with combat operations in general, Rieckhoff criticized the film The Hurt Locker (2008), posting a piece in Newsweek titled "Veterans: Why 'The Hurt Locker' Isn't Reality" and appeared on PBS Newshour to state his position.
+Rieckhoff criticized the film The Hurt Locker (2008), posting a piece in Newsweek titled "Veterans: Why 'The Hurt Locker' Isn't Reality" and appeared on PBS Newshour to state his position.